We’ve compiled a list of frequently asked questions regarding our products and cleaning up oil spills.

 It can also be poured into a watering can for greater coverage area.

 For larger spills over a large surface or on grass, soil or on walls, a pressurized pump sprayer works best to ensure contact is made on the entire spill site.
-For a few dollars from a hardware store, an inexpensive 1-5 gallon hand pressurized pump will cover a large area.
+A 1-5 gallon hand pressurized pump from a hardware store will cover a large area.

-After the hydrocarbon remediation is complete, the microorganism can remain dormant for a long time until a stimulus may possibly cause it to disrupt certain parts of a food chain.
+After the bioremediation is complete, the microorganism can remain in an active state for a long time until a stimulus enables it to exit dormancy and possibly cause disruption in certain parts of a food chain.

 What is the long-term effect of the residual microorganisms used in bioremediation?
 As the hydrocarbon food source is consumed from introducing microorganisms to a hydrocarbon spill, the microorganism activity drastically decreases.
 What is the level of residual hydrocarbon at that point?
 What other toxins could be created from the microorganism activity under less than ideal conditions?

-OFF-SITE: Remediation on excavated contaminated soil or aggregate is achieved by using an appropriate mixing device with liquid spray application capabilities.
-High-speed mixing equipment such as a pug mill provides turbulent mixing to effectively contact the contaminant with the solution.
+OFF-SITE: Remediation on excavated contaminated soil or aggregate material is achieved by using an appropriate mixing device with liquid spray application capabilities.
+High-speed mixing equipment such as a pug mill provides turbulent mixing to ensure effective contact of the contaminant with the solution.

 Spraying 1-5 percent by weight of soil with each Oil Solutions Step 1 / Step 2 product typically satisfies regulatory requirements.